Bearing Much Fruit -

 Saul was not too different from lots of would-be reformers and crusaders throughout history.
 Robespierre, Lenin, Mao, and Bin Laden all took up the sword in the name of justice and truth.

-What they and Saul failed to understand was that corruption in society flow from corruption in the human heart.
+What they and Saul failed to understand was that corruption in society flows from corruption in the human heart.
 And the toxins arenít manufactured in the hearts of just a few rotten apples, but rather are found in the hearts of every descendant of Adam and Eve.
 The apple our first parents ate in the garden contained this toxin of injustice, and itís been passed down from generation to generation ever since.
 The long-term side-effect of this forbidden fruit is to spoil the fruit of even the best and brightest among us.

 What is the sweet, life-giving fruit that we were designed to bear?
 The first letter of John sums it up -- faith and love made possible by the Spirit of the Lord Jesus.
 Christ, the true vine, revealed the meaning of love when, nailed to a tree and exposed to ridicule, he prayed not for vengeance, but for the pardon of his persecutors.
 When his sacred side was pierced, life-giving sap gushed forth from this Vine and flows still every time the sacrament of his body and blood is celebrated.
 To drink of the cup is to take into our selves that healthy blood that purifies our diseased blood, flushing out the toxic residue of sin.
 His blood is revitalizing and nourishing, like life-giving sap that enables us to bear the luxuriant, delectable fruit of the Spirit (Galatians 5).